 Once you have created a goal in PerformYard, it's easy to update progress and maintain goal information, all from the Goals tab.
 The Goals tab has your list of “My Goals” on the left and, if you are a manager, a list for your team’s goals.
-You’ll see statistics for the goals listed, including their average completion percentage, the number of goals recently updated and the outlook of each goal.
-These lists default to active goals, but you can use the filter option above the statistics to locate completed or archived goals, change the sort or filter by other options.
+At the top of the page, you'll have a search box that allows you to type a goal name.
+Additionally, you'll have a filter button, a Create Goal button and a Download CSV button.
+Beneath you'll find a list of any filters currently applied; these lists default to active goals, but you can use the filter option above to further change the filters.

-In the list of goals, you’ll see the Assignee (which could be someone else that has shared their goal with you), the name, due date, status and progress for the goal.
-There are also three indicators, which show the transparency (public/private), if the goal is shared and if there have been updates to the goal you have not yet viewed.
+In the list of goals (which is sortable by clicking on the column headers), you’ll see the goal name, visual indicators for transparency/goal sharing/unread updates, assignee (which could be someone else that has shared their goal with you), due date, status and progress for the goal, which is colored according to the outlook.

 To work with a goal, click on the goal's name.
 You’ll see the basic information of the goal at the top, including the assignee, anyone the goal has been shared with, current and target values along with start and due dates.
 Then you’ll see a graph depicting the goal’s progress over time.